Trusted WordPress tutorials, when you need them most.

 Once a user has logged in, you can also display a different navigation menu depending on the user role you have assigned to them.

 For example, you could include extra menu items for an administrator and more limited items for a contributor.
-Or on a membership site, you could grant different levels of access to different membership levels.
+On a membership site, you could grant different levels of access to different membership levels.

 Select the Conditional Menu

-You should add the appropriate conditional menu for the user role you will select.
-For this tutorial, we’ve selected the ‘Nav Menu Administrator’ menu.
+You should add the appropriate conditional menu for your selected user role.
+For this tutorial, we’ll select the ‘Nav Menu Administrator’ menu.

-After that, you need to click the ‘+ Conditions’ link so you can choose the user role.
+After that, you can click the ‘+ Conditions’ link to choose the user role.

 Select the Roles That Should See the Menu

 You will need to click on the ‘User Roles’ tab to see checkboxes for each user role on your website.
-Simply click the user roles that will see this menu, and then click the ‘Save’ button.
+Simply click the user roles that will see this menu, and then click the ‘Save’ button to store your changes.

 Showing a Different Menu for Different Pages in WordPress